-1 Who

-Whose data are you collecting?
+- 1. Who: Whose data are you collecting?
 Is it an adult or child?

-There are special considerations for collecting children's data, please contact your Volunteer Team for more advice.
+There are special considerations for collecting children's data, please contact your Volunteering team for more advice. - 2.
+Why: Why are you collecting it?

-2 Why

-Why are you collecting it?
 Is it for fundraising, an event, or volunteering?

-You should consider what consent and privacy information you need to provide and how this data will be managed.
+You should consider what consent and privacy information you need to provide and how this data will be managed. - 3.
+When: When are you collecting it?
+What is the date and time? - 4.
+Where: Where are you collecting it?

-3 When

-When are you collecting it?
-What is the date and time?

-4 Where

-Where are you collecting it?
 Is it an electric or paper form?
 Is it being taken over the telephone?
-Who is storing the data?

-5 What

-What personal data are you collecting?
+Who is storing the data? - 5.
+What: What personal data are you collecting?
 Is it bank details, sensitive healthcare information, or a home address?

-Special Category data and financial data such as bank details needs extra protection, speak to the Volunteer Team if you need to collect this data
+Special Category data and financial data such as bank details needs extra protection, speak to the Volunteering team if you need to collect this data. - 6.
+How: How long are you keeping it for?

-6 How

-How long are you keeping it for?
 Have you set a retention for the data, for where it should be reviewed or deleted?